This is the first in a series of blog posts that provide an overview of Canadian law with respect to the submission of late bids.

 The general duty to reject late bids

-Under Canadian common law, if a bidder submits a compliant bid on time, a contract is formed that is sometimes referred to as the “process contract”.
+Under Canadian common law involving a binding bid process, if a bidder submits a compliant bid on time, a contract is formed that is sometimes referred to as the “process contract”.
 When a bidder submits a compliant bid, the owner and compliant bidder are in a binding legal process in which the owner owes each compliant bidder an implied duty of fairness.

 Owners do not owe such duties to non-compliant bidders – ie. bidders who are late in submitting their bids.
 As soon as a bid is found to be non-compliant, owners can reject it with impunity.